 You’ve made it to the end of the eighth part of this series, so let’s summarize:

-Classes and structs are similar, in that they can both let you create your own types with properties and methods.
+- Classes and structs are similar, in that they can both let you create your own types with properties and methods.

-One class can inherit from another, and it gains all the properties and methods of the parent class.
+- One class can inherit from another, and it gains all the properties and methods of the parent class.
 It’s common to talk about class hierarchies – one class based on another, which itself is based on another.

 final keyword, which stops other classes from inheriting from it.

-Method overriding lets a child class replace a method in its parent class with a new implementation.
+- Method overriding lets a child class replace a method in its parent class with a new implementation.

-When two variables point at the same class instance, they both point at the same piece of memory – changing one changes the other.
+- When two variables point at the same class instance, they both point at the same piece of memory – changing one changes the other.

-Classes can have a deinitializer, which is code that gets run when an instance of the class is destroyed.
+- Classes can have a deinitializer, which is code that gets run when an instance of the class is destroyed.

-Classes don’t enforce constants as strongly as structs – if a property is declared as a variable, it can be changed regardless of how the class instance was created.
+- Classes don’t enforce constants as strongly as structs – if a property is declared as a variable, it can be changed regardless of how the class instance was created.